-This includes nominated agency volunteers, board members, Parliamentarians and students involved in workplace learning.
+This includes nominated participating entity volunteers, board members, Parliamentarians and students involved in workplace learning.
 Further information in relation to each of these approved categories is provided below.

 See: VolunteersParliamentariansExternal board membersStudents involved in Workplace Learning Other persons who may be covered

-Generally, people that are covered by the Fund for personal accident are under direct agency control.
+Generally, people that are covered by the Fund for personal accident are under direct participant control.
 The indicative factors evidencing the presence of control are:

-- the individual/group being appointed directly by the agency;
+- the individual/group being appointed directly by the participant;

-- the existence of a high level of agency supervision over the activities of the individual or group; and
+- the existence of a high level of participant supervision over the activities of the individual or group; and

-- the agency having the power to dismiss the individual or group.
+- the participant having the power to dismiss the individual or group.

 The Fund provides personal accident cover to persons who are acting in the capacity of a volunteer provided the control test referred to above is met.

-A risk assessment of volunteer tasks should be undertaken to ensure that the proposed activity is appropriate, and that the volunteer has the ability/capacity to undertake the tasks in a safe manner.
+A risk assessment of volunteer tasks should be undertaken to ensure that the proposed activity is appropriate, and that the volunteer has the ability and capacity to undertake the tasks in a safe manner.
 Subject to such a risk assessment being conducted, there is no age limit on personal accident cover provided to volunteers.

 Note: Personal accident cover does not apply to volunteers deemed to be workers for the purposes of the Workers Rehabilitation and Compensation Act 1988.
 Refer to the section on Workers' Compensation - Cover for further information.